Who Is Oprah Winfrey?

 Oprah Winfrey Network (OWN)

-In 2009, Winfrey announced that she would be ending her program when her contract with ABC ended, in 2011.
-Soon after, she moved to her own network, the Oprah Winfrey Network, a joint venture with Discovery Communications.
+Soon after The Oprah Winfrey Show ended in 2011, Winfrey moved to her own network, the Oprah Winfrey Network, a joint venture with Discovery Communications.

 Despite a financially rocky start, the network made headlines in January 2013, when it aired an interview between Winfrey and Lance Armstrong, the American cyclist and seven-time Tour de France winner who was stripped of his Tour titles in 2012 due to doping charges.